w4k2/stream-learn/doc/evaluators.rst

 .. code-block:: python

-  from strlearn.evaluators import Prequential
+  from strlearn.evaluators import Prequential from strlearn.ensembles import ChunkBasedEnsemble from strlearn.utils.metrics import bac, f_score
+  from strlearn.streams import StreamGenerator from sklearn.naive_bayes import GaussianNB

+  stream = StreamGenerator()
+  clf = ChunkBasedEnsemble(base_estimator=GaussianNB())
+  evaluator = TestThenTrain(metrics=(bac, f_score))

+  evaluator.process(stream, clf, interval=100)

 Metrics
 =======
-To improve the computational performance of presented evaluators, the ``stream-learn`` package has its own implementation of metrics for classification of imbalanced binary problems, which can be found in the ``utils.metrics`` module.
+To improve the computational performance of presented evaluators, the ``stream-learn`` package uses its own implementations of metrics for classification of imbalanced binary problems, which can be found in the ``utils.metrics`` module.
 All implemented metrics are based on the confusion matrix.